bparanj/crystal/programming/iac/docs/deployer/rails-deploy.md

 ## Iteration #4

-The typical path for deploying a Rails application on a server often follows a structured directory layout used by many deployment tools, including Capistrano, which is one of the most popular deployment tools for Rails applications.
+The typical path for deploying a Rails application on a server often follows a structured directory layout used by many deployment tools,  Capistrano, which is one of the most popular deployment tools for Rails applications.
 The standard path used by Capistrano and adopted by various other tools for deployment is located in the `/var/www/` directory, with a structure somewhat like this:

 ```
 /var/www/myapp_name/